 - NCFE are responsible for Education and Childcare

 - Pearson are responsible for Construction: Design, surveying and planning and Digital: Digital production, design and development.

-Wave two – September 2021 delivery
+From September 2021 - first delivery

 - NCFE are responsible for Digital: Business Services and Support services, Health and Healthcare Science and Science.

-Wave three – September 2022 delivery
+From September 2022 - first delivery

 Where can I find your timeline of activities?